Best Buy selling used games. Beware, GameStop is watching.

 Best Buy’s game trade effort is a lesson in confusing table stakes with a reason to choose.
 If price is the only deciding factor (and inventory), then GameStop will win every time.
 Best Buy is in desperate need of a rebrand.
 It needs to uncover a meaningful idea within the market and claim it.
 That’s the way it can beat GameStop at its own game.

-GameStop’s success certainly proves there is a market for pre-owned games, but not if the switching triggers are category table stakes.
+GameStop’s success certainly proves there is a market for used games, but not if the switching triggers are category table stakes.
 Then again, my belief is that, regardless of deals, inventory, and customer loyalty, both GameStop and Best Buy will both face future challenges when the industry transitions to digital distribution.

 It’s only a matter of time until that happens and only a meaningful and different brand can create preference during the transition.